-The installation centers on a 3D-printed house with a projector bringing it to life — casting historical imagery onto its surface and extending the illusion of a sidewalk outward into the viewer's physical space, so that the boundary between the model and the room dissolves.
+The installation is built around a 3D-printed house with a projector casting historical imagery onto its surface, extending the illusion of a sidewalk into the viewer's physical space so the boundary between the model and the room dissolves.

 Process: Tested the full installation during a structured presentation demo and gathered feedback on how the audio felt in relation to the projection.

-Decision: Moved the speaker behind the house, so the sound appears to come from within.
-This made the recordings feel like evidence of life inside — reinforcing the projection's illusion rather than competing with it.
+Decision: Moved the speaker behind the house so the sound appears to come from within.
+The recordings feel like evidence of life inside, reinforcing the projection instead of competing with it.

 Problem: The first print was too small.
 At that scale the projection lost detail and the model read as a toy rather than a home.